Coming soon: A Code of Conduct for Aged Care

 Public consultation on the Code legislation can be accessed from 4 October on the Department’s Get involved – Ageing and Aged Care Engagement Hub.

 What is the Code of Conduct for Aged Care?

-From 1 December 2022, a Code of Conduct for Aged Care (the Code) will be introduced to improve safety and wellbeing for aged care recipients and to boost trust in services.
+From 1 December 2022, a Code of Conduct for Aged Care (the Code) will be introduced to improve the safety, health, wellbeing and quality of life for people receiving aged care and to boost trust in services.

 The Code aims to build confidence and trust in aged care, empower consumers and will bring a strong focus to a person’s right to receive safe and quality services.

 The Code has been developed based on the existing National Disability Insurance Scheme (NDIS) Code of Conduct.